 In response to this, manufacturers have developed “stainable wood filler.”
 The idea behind these is that they can be used on projects which will be stained.
 The staining process will stain the wood filler, as it stains the wood, making it invisible.
 However, many have brought the stainable part of that to question.

-To be fair to the various brands of wood filler in question, wood itself doesn’t accept stains evenly, with more porous parts of the grain accepting more stain and ending up darker, while the less porous parts end up lighter.
+To be fair to the various brands of wood filler in question, the wood itself doesn’t accept stains evenly, with more porous parts of the grain accepting more stains and ending up darker, while the less porous parts end up lighter.
 Trying to make a wood filler that will match both parts of the grain at the same time, especially considering that it has to be able to contain elements to help it bond to the wood also, would therefore be impossible.
 Still, that’s the task they’ve set for themselves.

 Testing Stainable Wood Fillers